 Our highest priority remains the health and wellbeing of all visitors to the Ordway.
 Following months of preparation and planning for the return of in-person programming, the Arts Partnership has updated its policies to protect against the spread of COVID-19.

 This page will be regularly updated with new safety protocols as they are announced, with guidance from the City of Saint Paul, the Minnesota Department of Health, and the Centers for Disease Control and Prevention (CDC).

 We are thrilled to be able to experience live events with you.
 Below are the steps we are taking to ensure we operate in the safest way possible.

-Given the improvement in COVID-19 positivity rates and cases in our community, beginning on April 1 the Arts Partners will no longer require proof of vaccination or negative COVID test results in order to attend performances at the Ordway.
-Masks will also no longer be required, but will be welcomed and encouraged.
+The Arts Partners do not require proof of vaccination or negative COVID test results in order to attend performances at the Ordway.
+Masks are not required, but will be welcomed and encouraged.

-These changes will take effect at the Ordway on April 1, 2022, barring a change in the current environment or risk category.
-The Arts Partners will continue to evaluate the latest guidance from the CDC, MDH, and its medical advisors and will adjust its health and safety policies accordingly.
+The Arts Partners are continuing to evaluate the latest guidance from the CDC, MDH, and its medical advisors, and will adjust its health and safety policies accordingly.

 The Ordway’s air system brings in fresh air from the outside to help limit the spread of airborne viruses like COVID-19.
 In addition, several updates have been made to further improve air safety inside the Ordway:

 Upgraded the heating, ventilation, and air-condition (HVAC) filtration to a high-efficiency MERV 13 filters, following Minnesota Department of Health best practices.

 Added HVAC controls and sensors to improve air velocity within the building and provide additional monitoring and control of the system by our facility engineers.